Some members of the Thailand team during a team building meeting in October 2015 in Huntington, Ind. Hover on the image for more details.

 Our Own Place

 We purchased property in Chiang Rai which will be our ministry center.
-It’s a two-story building located in a predominantly middle-class neighborhood, about three blocks from a major brand new mall like you’d find in LA or New York.
+Our building is located in a predominantly middle-class neighborhood, about three blocks from a major brand new mall like you’d find in LA or New York.
+UB Global and Hong Kong Conference are sharing the costs.

 Through this property, the team intends to serve the local community by holding classes and outreachs that meet local needs, whether that’s learning a language, practicing a skill, learning a sport or music, etc.